quinn-collins/snippetbox/README.md

 - If we spin up another goroutine within our handlers we'll have to account for panics not being recovered by our middleware chain
 - Struct fields must be exported in order to be read by html/template package when rendering a template
 - In a template you can access a Go map[string]string] just by chaining the key name on. `{{.Form.FieldErrors.title}}`
+- Cached versions of tests will run when you don't make any changes to the package being tested.
+- Mark tests OK to be ran in parellel by including `t.Parallel()` in the function at the start of the test
+- **GOMAXPROCS** sets the default maximum number of tests that will be run simultaneously.
+- Go compiler ignores directories called **testdata** and directories that begin with a `/` or `.`

 ## Commands Covered